ffavela/esets/README.md

 mathematical operation is performed to get the memory address and then the values are fetched from memory.
 For `esets` the mathematical operation gives directly the answer.
-You may imagine it as fetching the data from a meta memory space, or in a more honest sense from fake memory space.
+You may imagine it as fetching the data from a meta memory space, or in a more honest sense from a fake memory space.

 In a bit more technical sense, [eset.py](eset.py) is and abstract base class (ABC) and [esets.py](esets.py) has a set of classes that derive